Buyer's FAQ

 All but the earliest Windows versions of Lahey/Fujitsu Fortran 95 are supported:

-• Lahey Fortran v7.x exists in a variety of configurations, combining multiple compilers in various permutations.
-The Win32 Fortran 95 compiler which shipped previously as LF95 5.7, has subsequently formed part of the Lahey Fortran v7.x "Enterprise" and "Professional" editions.
-It continues to ship with the most recent LF 7.9 compiler package, which combines Lahey/Fujitsu Fortran and Lahey/GNU Fortran (the latter was first introduced at LF 7.5).
-Since the version of Lahey/Fujitsu Fortran (LF95) which ships as part of LF 7.x remains essentially unchanged from v5.7, the support added at Winteracter 4.10 is equally applicable to the v7.x releases.
+• Lahey Fortran v7.x existed in a variety of configurations, combining multiple compilers in various permutations.
+The Win32 Fortran 95 compiler which shipped previously as LF95 5.7, has subsequently formed part of Lahey Fortran v7.x "Enterprise" and "Professional" editions.
+It continued to ship with Lahey Fortran versions right through to the final LF7.9 release.
+LF 7.5-7.9 combined Lahey/Fujitsu Fortran and Lahey/GNU Fortran.
+Since the version of Lahey/Fujitsu Fortran (LF95) which shipped as part of LF 7.x remained essentially unchanged from v5.7, Lahey/Fujitsu Fortran support added at Winteracter 4.10 remains equally applicable to the v7.x releases.
 Support for Lahey/GNU Fortran was first added to Winteracter at v9.30.

-• Lahey Fortran for Linux (32-bit and 64-bit) is no longer supported, as the compilers are discontinued.
+• Lahey Fortran for Linux (32-bit and 64-bit) is no longer supported, as the compilers were discontinued some time ago and won't run on recent Linux versions.

 Back to top